 Certified nurse-midwives (CNMs) are educated in the two disciplines of nursing and midwifery and are certified according to the requirements of the American Midwifery Certification Board.
 CNMs manage women's health care, focusing on common primary care issues, family planning and gynecologic needs, pregnancy, childbirth, the postpartum period, and care of the newborn.
 They practice within a healthcare system that provides for consultation, collaboration, or referral as indicated by the health status of the client, in accordance with the Standards for the Practice of Midwifery, as defined by the American College of Nurse-Midwives (ACNM).

-Top-ranked nationally: FPB's nurse midwifery program was ranked #17 in the country, in 2011's U.S.News & World Report.
+Top-ranked nationally: FPB's nurse midwifery program was ranked #13, in U.S.News & World Report.

 Expert-guided clinical experiences: FPB nurse midwifery students work individually with clinical preceptors in various out-patient, inpatient, and out-of-hospital settings to provide optimal care to women in the antepartum, intrapartum, and postpartum periods.